Balsha98/Repository-MindFlip/README.md

-# MindFlip - Memory Game Website
+# MindFlip - Memory Game Web Application

 The README file will be updated soon.